 Retail 2020: What shoppers want - edition 2

-This report produced by Maybe* in July 2020 illustrates data gathered from an online survey with 20,000 respondents from across the UK, seeking to understand people’s attitudes towards shopping and how the country feels about wearing compulsory face coverings.
-Findings are shown on a national basis as well as broken down by age groups.
+This report produced by Maybe* in July 2020 illustrates data gathered from an online survey with 20,000 respondents from across the UK, seeking to understand people’s attitudes towards shopping and wearing compulsory face coverings.
+Findings are shown on a national basis, as well as broken down by age groups.

-This report produced by Maybe* in July 2020 illustrates data gathered from an online survey with 20,000 respondents from across the UK, seeking to understand people’s attitudes towards shopping and how the country feels about wearing compulsory face coverings as of Friday 24th July.
-Whilst the document reports on overall national findings, it breaks down results by age groups, enabling insights to differences in attitudes between them.
+This report produced by Maybe* in July 2020 illustrates data gathered from an online survey with 20,000 respondents from across the UK, seeking to understand people’s attitudes towards shopping and wearing compulsory face coverings, as of Friday 24th July in England.
+Whilst the document reports on overall national findings, it breaks down results by age groups, enabling insights into differences in attitudes between them.

 Some overall key findings:

 - 88% of respondents will wear a face covering when shopping.

 - 40% of respondents feel safer because of face coverings.